Steve Yockey

 Steve Yockey is an American playwright, producer and screenwriter.
-He is known as the developer of the HBO Max comedy-drama television series The Flight Attendant, which was an adaptation of the 2018 novel of the same name.
+He is known as the developer of the American comedy-drama television series The Flight Attendant, an adaptation of the 2018 novel of the same name by Chris Bohjalian.

+Career

-Yockey began his career in 2014, when he wrote an episode for the television series Awkward.
-He later produced and wrote for Supernatural.
-He left the series in 2019 to work on his own television series The Flight Attendant.
-In 2021, Yockey was nominated for two Primetime Emmy Awards in the categories Outstanding Comedy Series and Outstanding Writing for the episode "In Case of Emergency" at the 73rd Primetime Emmy Awards.
-In 2022, Yockey signed a multi-year overall deal with Warner Bros.
+Yockey attended the University of Georgia, and the New York University Tisch School of the Arts, earning his MFA degree in dramatic writing.
+In 2014, he wrote an episode for the MTV teen comedy drama television series Awkward.
+He later produced and wrote for The CW drama television series Supernatural.
+He left the series in 2019 to work on the adapted HBO Max television series The Flight Attendant.
+At the 73rd Primetime Emmy Awards, he was nominated for two Primetime Emmy Awards in the categories Outstanding Comedy Series and Outstanding Writing.
+In 2022, he signed a multi-year overall deal with Warner Bros.
 Television.